s3cc0mp/midware_prometheus/README.md

     * **Metric**: `sum(rate(apiserver_request_total{code=~"[45].."}[3m]))`
     * **Description**: Collect all the failed requests from kube-apiserver.

-* ::note:: Note that some of the above metrics calculate the average value under 3 minutes.
+* ::memo:: Note that some of the above metrics calculate the average value under 3 minutes.
 The interval can be set to some other suitable number.

 ## Reference
 1. [Prometheus documentation](https://prometheus.io/docs/introduction/overview/)